Is Bodybuilding Haram or Halal? (According to Islamic law)

 What Does Islam Say About Bodybuilding?

-The Quran does not mention bodybuilding specifically, but some general principles can be applied when considering whether it is permissible or not.
+The Quran does not mention bodybuilding specifically.
+However, some general principles can be applied when considering whether it is permissible or not.

 Pride and vanity are forbidden in Islam, so if someone engages in bodybuilding for these reasons, then it would be considered haram.

-Exposing one’s `awrah (body from navel to knee) to others is also forbidden, so if bodybuilding competitions involve such exposure then they would be haram.
+Exposing one’s `awrah (body from navel to knee) to others is forbidden.
+If bodybuilding competitions involve such exposure, they would be haram.

 Read more detailed information below: